Ruby

 Initialize Client

-as an environment variable, initializing the client is as easy as
+If you set REFORGE_BACKEND_SDK_KEY as an environment variable, initializing the client is as easy as

 Reforge.init # reads REFORGE_BACKEND_SDK_KEY env var by default